Skip to Content

 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 350°F (176°C).
-Then, add the ingredients for the kedjenou seasoning to a small bowl and stir to incorporate.
+Combine the spices for the kedjenou seasoning to a small bowl or use a store-bought seasoning.

-Step 2: Toss the chicken with three tablespoons of seasoning in a mixing bowl and set it aside to marinate for 30 minutes.
+Step 2: Transfer three tablespoons of the kedjenou seasoning to a mixing bowl and use it to coat the chicken.
+Cover the bowl and set it aside for 30 minutes.

 Chicken thighs and legs coated in kedjenou seasoning.

-Step 3: Heat oil in a Dutch oven over medium heat, then add the chicken thighs; saute skin-side down for 3-4 minutes.
+Step 3: Warm the oil in a preheated Dutch oven over medium heat.
+Brown the chicken in batches, skin-side-down for 3-4 minutes.

 Chicken frying in a Dutch oven.

-Step 4: Add tomatoes, onion, bell pepper, garlic, ginger paste, carrots, eggplant, and the remaining kedjenou seasoning to the pot.
-Cook for 2-3 minutes until it becomes aromatic.
+Step 4: Add the tomatoes, onion, bell pepper, eggplant, carrots, minced garlic, ginger paste and the remaining kedjenou seasoning.
+Stir to combine and simmer for 2-3 minutes.

 A signature of kedjenou is that a variety of vegetables are added to the Dutch oven for maximum flavor.